 New Content - New Flow

-The task analysis showed that many project managers use agile approaches or agile concepts in hybrid lifecycles.
+The task analysis (that PMI has performed in order the create the new PMP ECO) showed that many project managers use agile approaches or agile concepts in hybrid lifecycles.
 To reflect this, the new study covers the entire value chain, including predictive, hybrid and agile approaches.

 The new PMP Exam Course Flow